Birsa Munda: Tribal movement

 The British colonial system intensified the transformation of the tribal agrarian system into a feudal state.
 As the tribals with their primitive technology could not generate a surplus, the non-tribal peasantry was invited by the chiefs in Chhotanagpur to settle on and cultivate the land.
 This led to the alienation of the lands held by the tribals.
 The new class of Thikadars was of a more rapacious kind and eager to make the most of their possessions.

 In 1856 Jagirs stood at about 600, and they held from a village to 150 villages.
 But by 1874, the authority of the old Munda or Oraon chiefs had been almost entirely annulled by that of the farmers, introduced by the landlords.
 In some villages, they had completely lost their proprietary rights and had been reduced to the position of farm labourers.

 To the twin challenges of agrarian breakdown and culture change, Birsa along with the Munda responded through a series of revolts and uprisings under his leadership.
 In 1895, in Chalkad village of Tamar, Birsa Munda renounced Christianity, asked his fellow tribesmen to worship only one God and give up the worship of bongas.

 He declared himself a prophet who had come to recover the lost kingdom of his people.
 He said that the reign of Queen Victoria was over and the Munda Raj had begun.
 He gave orders to the raiyats (tenant farmers) to pay no rents.
 The Mundas called him Dharati Baba, the father of earth.

 Due to a rumor that those who didn't follow Birsa would be massacred, Birsa was arrested on 24 August 1895 and sentenced to two-year imprisonment.
 On 28 January 1898, after being released from jail he went with his followers to Chutia to collect the record and to re-establish racial links with the temple.
 He said that the temple belonged to the Kols.
 The Christian missionaries wanted to arrest Birsa and his followers, who were threatening their ability to make converts.
-Birsa went underground for two years but attending a series of secret meetings.
+Birsa went underground for two years but attended a series of secret meetings.